IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 ### Create a resource with signature

-Any configmap cannot be created without signature in `secure-ns` namespace.
-Run the following command to create a sample configmap.
+You cannot create a configmap without signature in `secure-ns` namespace.

+Let's create a sample ConfigMap using the following command, which does not include any signature.

 ```
 cat << EOF > /tmp/test-cm.yaml